Presentation description

 Pricing

-Global-Watch virtual conferences are science-based and designed to help you understand, learn about and take action on the main issues surrounding mental health, quality of life at work and well-being in the workplace.
+Global-Watch conferences are science-based and designed to help you understand, learn about and take action on the main issues surrounding mental health, quality of life at work and well-being in the workplace.